Your Largest Internal Organ

-Nonalcoholic fatty liver disease (NAFLD) is the build up of too much fat stored in the liver cells that is not caused by alcohol.
+Nonalcoholic fatty liver disease (NAFLD) refers to several liver conditions that develop in people who drink little or no alcohol.
+It’s defined as having of too much fat stored up in the liver cells that is not caused by alcohol.

 According to the Liver Foundation, it’s normal for the liver to contain some fat.
 However, if more than 5% – 10% percent of the liver’s weight is fat, then it is called a fatty liver (steatosis).